As an Amazon Associate I earn from qualifying purchases.

 - Hey will you take pictures of yourself in these sandals?
 Maybe with purple toenail polish to match the shoe color?
 (Okay, maybe this one doesn’t need a response.
 This is a real question I have received though..)

-First off, don’t ignore questions like these!
+First off, if you want to make money selling used shoes, don’t ignore questions like these!
 Ignoring them can lead to either a lost sale or bad feedback/a return if they buy them and they don’t work out.
 Here’s what we do: research their question and answer it!
 If you are selling a newer shoe that you can find online, both Amazon and Nordstrom have fitment guides and will tell you how the shoes run, size-wise.
 If that fails, we read reviews of the shoes to get a general consensus of how they fit.
 Then we respond to the question with something like, “I am selling these shoes on consignment but was told that they fit true to size.
 Thanks!”
 Sales every time.

 What To Look For: ASOLO does make a line of casual everyday footwear, but it’s almost always hiking boots that we find.
 You should be checking all the hiking boots you see, so look for the large logo and model name usually located on the tongue of boots.